 Love is stronger than hate.
 Your support could be the one thing that gets someone through a dark time.
 It could even save their life.

-Social distancing isn’t easy.
-Neither is learning from home, or feeling like we’ve lost control over our daily routines and activities.
-Most of us are on edge.
+Sometimes we are anxious or on edge.
 And that’s okay.
 What’s not okay is lashing out at others.

 In times of stress, we don’t always act our best.
 We make mistakes, say harsh things, and treat other people unfairly.
 There is a saying, “hurt people hurt people.”
 When we are hurting, we sometimes hurt the people around us — either accidentally or on purpose.